In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Only Specific Tax Incentives Might Be Available

-Re-Sale Value Can Depreciate Quickly, & Technology Gets Outdated Quickly
+Re-Sale Value Can Depreciate Quickly, & Technology Can Get Outdated Quickly

-EV’s from 2018 are going to be far inferior to those available in 2028.
+EV’s from 2018 are going to lack the technology of those available in 2028.

 If you buy an EV now, not only do you risk having a poor re-sale value, but you also rely on the manufacturer to support the technology your car currently uses into the future.